Instant Zooplankton® Products

 Brine Shrimp Eggs (Artemia)

-Our GSL Artemia 90% have an NPG count of 250,000 - the average for 90% GSL from other companies is 245,000.
+Our GSL Artemia 85% have an NPG count of 240,000.
 These are among the highest quality available anywhere.
 These GSL cysts are over-wintered, washed, dried, and tested under strict guidelines before categorizing into the different hatch rate categories.
 Average nauplii size at hatching is 440 microns.
-The cans are 16 oz/454 grams each and should be stored in cool dry place (~4C).
+GSL Artemia cysts are pack in 454g, vacuum sealed cans.
+Store in cool dry place (~4C)

 Guaranteed Analysis: Protein - 60%, Fat - 24%, Ash - 4.4%, Moisture - 8.5%